 A dancer extraordinaire, Aliya Janell has taken the internet by storm with her gutsy choreography in 5-inch heels.
 Each week, the Los Angeles native posts sensationally viral video clips of her must-attend class titled “Queen N’ Lettos.”
 Janell represents a new era of dancers whose social media serve as digital portfolios showcasing their craft.
 With 800K followers on Instagram at press time, the 23-year-old bombshell’s sexy routines have garnered attention from millions of online users including celebrities Nicki Minaj, Tank, and Chris Brown, who recruited her to star in his “Questions” music video after he reposted, on his Instagram account, a snippet of Janell’s explosive choreography curated for Future’s song “Pie” which features Brown.

-Here, she shares her story of becoming the industries go-to-choreographer.
+Here, she shares her story of becoming the industry’s go-to choreographer.

 How long have you been dancing?
 Did you have any formal training growing up?